Malware infected apps hit over 3 million Android devices — delete these now

 Finally, you want to enable Google Play Protect and keep it active on your Android smartphone as the service checks your device for potentially harmful apps and scans every app for malware and suspicious activity before you download it.

-Next: Here's why the new iPhone 14 Pro could be a big letdown
+Next: Here's why the new iPhone 14 Pro could be a big letdown.

-Anthony Spadafora is the security and networking editor at Tom’s Guide where he covers everything from data breaches and ransomware gangs to password managers and the best way to cover your whole home or business with Wi-Fi.
-Before joining the team, he wrote for ITProPortal while living in Korea and later for TechRadar Pro after moving back to the US.
+Anthony Spadafora is the managing editor for security and home office furniture at Tom’s Guide where he covers everything from data breaches to password managers and the best way to cover your whole home or business with Wi-Fi.
+He also reviews standing desks, office chairs and other home office accessories with a penchant for building desk setups.
+Before joining the team, Anthony wrote for ITProPortal while living in Korea and later for TechRadar Pro after moving back to the US.
 Based in Houston, Texas, when he’s not writing Anthony can be found tinkering with PCs and game consoles, managing cables and upgrading his smart home.